 To do this, CCRPC utilized a tool from the Department of Public Service to translate the LEAP data into more a useable format.
-This will that make it easier for municipalities and the county to will translate into trackingtrack progress made over time.
-For example, the targets for transportation fuel switching are reported in number of electric cars instead of just the raw amount of electricity used for transportation.
+This will make it easier for municipalities and the county to track progress made over time.
 These targets were reported for both the region and for each municipality.
-The municipal level data is are reported for each municipality in an individualized data guide.
-Guides for all municipalities contained within a data guide and can be found here.
+The municipal level data are reported for each municipality in an individualized data guide.
+Guides for all municipalities can be found here.